Gordon999/Pi_Videoer/README.md

 Install latest FULL RaspiOS based on Bullseye (tested with FULL 32bit and 64bit versions)

-if using BOOKWORM switch to X11. sudo radpi-config, choose advanced , choose wayland to X11 option, reboot.
+if using BOOKWORM switch to X11. sudo raspi-config, choose advanced , choose 6A X11 option, reboot.

 sudo apt install python3-opencv